Ilmarian-Incorporated/WORLDS-AND-VERSES/2. Roleplay/FERA WORLD/Open Starters/SFW/Joanna de Albairate - Meeting.md

 # Starter
 The meeting was going on even longer than it had been scheduled, longer than it should normally go and longer than even mentally possible.

-Joanna de Albairate sighed as she stareed at the ticking grandfather clocks pendulum.
+Joanna de Albairate sighed as she stared at the ticking grandfather clocks pendulum.

-#OpenRP #FeraRP #LewdRP
+#OpenRP #FeraRP #MCRP #FantasyRP
 ![[ee363412420fe8a7371ba2cdd06e841d.jpg]]